 Landlords - minimum energy efficiency standards

-From 1 April 2018, privately rented properties have to meet new standards of energy efficiency.
+Privately rented properties have to meet standards for energy efficiency.
 Properties which have (or legally have to have) an EPC, have to have a minimum energy performance rating of E.

-If landlords do not comply with this new rule, they can be fined up to £4,000.
+If you do not comply with this new rule, you can be fined up to £4,000.

-Landlords who don't have a valid EPC could also be fined £200.
-They may also be stopped from serving a Section 21 notice to gain possession of their property at the end of a tenancy.
+If you don't have a valid EPC, you could also be fined £200.
+You may also be stopped from serving a Section 21 notice to gain possession of your property at the end of a tenancy.
 Fines for non-domestic properties can be even higher.